-After recently reading my original blog, Suicide and the Bible, a reader kindly wrote,
+After recently reading my original blog, Suicide and the Bible, a reader kindly asked a common question:

 I was reading your “Suicide and the Bible”..and I just have a question.
 I’m genuinely curious to know what you think about this.
 So you’re saying nowhere in the Bible does it say suicide will send you to hell.
 You did call it murder (of yourself) however, which is sin.
 We are supposed to ask for forgiveness for all of our sins, so what if someone commits this “murder.”
 And dies instantly and didn’t get the chance to ask for forgiveness?